 Deering Goodtime 5-string Banjo

 Deering is another well-known name in the banjo world.
 Their Goodtime series offers a range of materials, constructions, and price points for banjo players in all genres and styles.
 This open-backed model is lighter-weight, making it better for traveling, and gives the sound a more open quality, as well.
-While certainly not the lowest-priced model on this list, it’s an excellent value, costing less than five hundred bucks for professional-level construction and materials.
+While certainly not the lowest-priced model around, it’s an excellent value considering its professional-level construction and materials.

 The neck is made of rock maple, slender and constructed with a fairly low profile on all 22 frets, resulting in an instrument that’s incredibly easy to play.
 It uses a three-ply maple rim, while the bridge is made of ebony and maple.
 Everything on this banjo is designed to be adjustable to suit any player.
 The 11-inch head is adjustable, as are the tailpiece, bridge, and sealed geared tuners.
 The vibrant, singing tone you get out of this instrument gives banjos that cost twice as much a run for their money.